 \begin{lemma} (\textbf{Error bounds}) Under Assumptions \ref{as1}--\ref{as2} and \ref{as5}--\ref{as6}, and with sufficiently small step size $\mu$, the two error terms $\widehat{\boldsymbol{s}}_{n}^B$ and $\boldsymbol{d}_{n-1}$ are bounded in the mean-square sense, namely, it holds that

 $ {\square}$ \end{lemma}

-{One difficulty in the convergence analysis of the proposed decentralized adversarial training algorithms, as listed in (\ref{d_d})--(\ref{d_combine_e}) and \eqref{d_consen}--\eqref{combine_e_consen}, is due to the non-smoothness of $J(w)$.
+One difficulty in the convergence analysis of the proposed decentralized adversarial training algorithms, as listed in (\ref{d_d})--(\ref{d_combine_e}) and \eqref{d_consen}--\eqref{combine_e_consen}, is due to the non-smoothness of $J(w)$.
 In this case, verifying the stationarity of $J(w)$ requires working with its subdifferential.
-However, as $J(w)$ is both non-convex and non-smooth, $\partial_w J(w)$ might even not be defined in general.
-Fortunately, $\partial_w J(w)$ can be defined through the definition of the \textit{Fr\'{e}chet subdifferntial} and the definition of the \textit{weak-convexity} \cite{Thekumparampil019, DavisD19}.
+However, since $J(w)$ is both non-convex and non-smooth, $\partial_w J(w)$ might not even be defined in general.
+Fortunately, $\partial_w J(w)$ can be defined through \textit{Fr\'{e}chet subdifferntial} and \textit{weak-convexity} \cite{Thekumparampil019, DavisD19}.
 Basically, the Fr\'{e}chet subdifferntial of a function $J(w)$ is defined as the set:

 Moreover, the smoothness condition implies weak convexity with the same parameter.
-As a result, the ``real'' loss function $f_k(w;\boldsymbol{x}_k, \boldsymbol{y}_k)$ is $L-$weakly convex over $w$ under the smooth condition of $Q_k$ in \eqref{smooth_q}, namely, for any $w$ and $w'$, it holds that,
+Basically, the ``real'' loss function $f_k(w;\boldsymbol{x}_k, \boldsymbol{y}_k)$ is $L-$weakly convex over $w$ under the smooth condition of $Q_k$ in \eqref{smooth_q}, namely, for any $w$ and $w'$, it holds that,